panzhang666/Variant_annotation-/README.md

 - In the output VCF file, annotations are appended to the INFO field using the ANNOT tag.
 The annotations are separated by a "|".
 - In the output csv file, basic information from original VCF file, such as "Chrom", "Position", "ID", "Type", "Ref", "Alt", is included as well as the annotations in ANNOT tag.
 - If a specific annotation is not available, "NA" will be used.
-For example, no allele frequency for a variant in EXaC database, RO = 0 so AO/RO can't be calculated, no variant information in EXaC database，etc.
+For example, no allele frequency for a variant in EXaC database, RO = 0 so AO/RO can't be calculated, no variant information in EXaC database, etc.
 - If there are mutiple alternate allele observations, AO/RO will be calculated for each of them and then join by ",".
 - If there are mutiple related geneID corresponding to the selected variant consequence, join all of them by ",".
 - If there are multiple consequences of the same severity, the first one alphabetically will be selected.